top of page

 Guidelines for Submission & Preparation of Manuscript

-MJQR welcomes any manuscripts on qualitative research whether it is in progress or a completed piece.
-To give your article the best chance of publication, kindly ensure that you have completed the manuscript submission checklist below.
+MJQR welcomes manuscripts on qualitative research, whether in progress or completed.
+To give your article the best chance of publication, kindly ensure that you have checked the manuscript submission guidelines below.

 We are in the process of migrating to an online submission system.